A Trombetta motion (“T-motion”) is a legal motion that a criminal defense attorney will file with the court when:

-- evidence was gathered in a case that was (or might be) helpful to the defendant, and
+- evidence was gathered that was (or might be) material to the case and favorable to you, and

-- Beth gives the police her prescription for Xanax, after being pulled over for suspicion of DUI, but the police later throw it out.
+- During a DUI stop, Beth gives the police her prescription for Xanax, but the police later throw it out.

-- after Leslie is charged with robbery, her attorney discovers that the police lost fingerprints taken from the scene of the crime (that differed from those of her client).
+- After Leslie is charged with robbery, her attorney discovers that the police lost fingerprints taken from the scene of the crime that differed from Leslie’s.

-- how favorable the missing evidence was to the defendant, and
+- how material and favorable the missing evidence was to you, and

-- if the government acted in bad faith.
+- if the government acted in bad faith and prejudiced you.

 Our California criminal defense attorneys will highlight the following in this article: